 ENC With DNN

-The 1More PistonBuds does not cheap out on the microphone system.
+The 1More PistonBuds do not cheap out on the microphone system.
 4 ENC microphones are used in the PistonBuds.
 There are 2 in each earbud.

 The 1More PistonBuds earbuds have a short stem style earbud design which I find very comfortable and also easy to pop into the ear.
 The stem is rather short compared to other models but the stem serves its function well and makes it easier to insert in the ear.